List of Coronation Street characters introduced in 2025: Brie Benson

 Brie Benson, played by Jessica Ellis, made her first appearance on 15 January 2025 as an inmate in prison where Lauren Bolton (Cait Fitton) is serving time for the murder of Joel Deering (Calum Lill).
 Ellis' guest role was announced on 7 January 2025 and is expected to last several episodes.
 Stefania Sarrubba from Digital Spy revealed: "The details of Ellis' stint on the cobbles are being kept under wraps, but we know her character Brie won't go easy on Lauren."
 Sarrubba also revealed: "As Lauren's trial begins, Brie tells her that her baby son Frankie would be better off without her."
 James Hibbs from Radio Times revealed that Brie would be seen "purposefully antagonising her in prison."

 Ellis made her final appearance on 20 January 2025 and announced her departure on Instagram saying: "Well I had to get a picture in that iconic coat didn't I?" and "As a Manchester gal, what a moment in my career to get to be in the most iconic soap that I grew up with Coronation Street."

+Steven Poyser

+Steven Poyser, played by Samuel James, is a solicitor leading the prosecution Lauren Bolton's (Cait Fitton) court case.
+James' casting was announced on 15 January 2025 and he made his first appearance on 17 January 2025.
+A source told The Mirror: "Samuel will appear on screen for a number of episodes in a guest role as Lauren's fate is finally revealed."
+This would be James' second role in Coronation Street after portraying a prosecution barrister named Mr. Pack in 2020.
+Around the time of James' casting, many regular characters were leaving the soap or had been axed by the producers, which Lauren Morris of The Mirror addressed when announcing the casting: "Despite the ongoing cast cull, Corrie has signed up EastEnders star Samuel James, according to reports."
+Morris also described James' character to play a "big role" in Lauren's storyline.